-- (WI) 2371 Fundamentals of Art Theory and Practice.
+(WI) 2371 Fundamentals of Art Theory and Practice.
 (3-3) A survey and analysis of the theories and practices of art learning.
-Topics include: philosophy; history and theory of art learning; technology; artistic development; learning theories; assessment tools; program development; presentations and current realities; trends and issues. - 3370 Art Theory and Practice.
-(3-3) Introduces the theories and practices of children's art learning for the non-art major. - (WI) 3371 Introduction to Art Criticism.
-(3-3) An introduction to the theories and practices of art criticism and art history.
-Topics include: art historical/criticism content and philosophies; presentation planning and methodologies; new technologies and resources. - (WI) 3372 Art Theory and Practice for Children.
+Topics include: philosophy; history and theory of art learning; technology; artistic development; learning theories; assessment tools; program development; presentations and current realities; trends and issues.

+3370 Art Theory and Practice.
+(3-3) Introduces the theories and practices of children's art learning for the non-art major.

+(WI) 3372 Art Theory and Practice for Children.
 (3-3) A survey and analysis of the theories and practices of teaching art to children.
 Topics include artistic development, art programming, content, philosophies, methodologies, objectives and assessment.
 Requires 10 clock hours of field experience in an elementary art learning setting.
-Prerequisite: ARTT 2371. - 3373 Art Theory and Practice for Adolescents.
+Prerequisite: ARTT 2371.

+3373 Art Theory and Practice for Adolescents.
 (3-3) The theories and practices of adolescent art learning.
 Topics include: learning environments; artistic development; presentation methodologies, objectives and assessment; and other current topics.
 Requires 10 clock hours of field experience in a secondary school art setting.
 Prerequisites: ARTT 2371, 3372 (All level certification only).
-Recommend co-requisite: ARTT 3374. - 3374 Learning and Digital Media.
+Recommended co-requisite: ARTT 3374.

+3374 Learning and Digital Media.
 (3-3) The theories and practices of using electronic media for the creation of art as well as for the enhancement of the art learning process.
 Prerequisites: ARTT 2371, 3372 (All Level Certification only).
-Recommended co-requisite: ARTT 3373. - (WI) 4375 Art Criticism, History, and Aesthetics.
+Recommended co-requisite: ARTT 3373.

+(WI) 4375 Art Criticism, History, and Aesthetics.
 (3-3) A survey and in-depth analysis of the philosophies and structures of art criticism, art history, and aesthetics, as well as contemporary methodologies for analyzing, interpreting and judging works of art.
-Prerequisites: ARTT 2371, 3372 (All Level Certification only), 3373, 3374 or consent of instructor. - (WI) 4376 Special Problems in Art Theory and Practice.
+Prerequisites: ARTT 2371, 3372 (All Level Certification only), 3373, 3374 or consent of instructor.

+(WI) 4376 Special Problems in Art Theory and Practice.
 (3-3) Individualized study focusing on personal skill and knowledge development related to art learning experiences.
 Research will include a review of literature, a design for practical experience, and documentation of results and conclusions.
 May be repeated with different emphasis for additional credit.

 4380 Special Topics.
 (3-0) A category of courses designed to meet special needs and address issues in art ranging from traditional to non-traditional and contemporary concerns in the area of art theory and practice.
-Prerequisites: None.
+Repeatable for credit with different emphasis.